TaygaHoshi/tt-project/Equipment/Weapons - Two Handed.md

 ## Crossbow
 + (Passive) Unsteady Aiming
-	+ Unless you use Improved Aiming, your projectile attacks with bows have a -2 penalty on precision rolls.
+	+ Unless you use Improved Aiming, your projectile attacks with crossbows have a -2 penalty on precision rolls.
 + (Passive) Reloading
 	+ This weapon requires it to be reloaded before shooting, and it can be reloaded as a rapid action or by spending 1 energy.
 + (Projectile) Shoot